Recommended Charter Amendments

 The proposition language is what the voters will see on the ballot on May 7, 2022, when they vote.
 Each "proposition" is a summary of the amendments and does not include the line-by-line amendments that would result from the approval of the proposition.
 To see the line-by-line amendments that would result from each proposition, click the "Proposition" titles below.
 The language included below each proposition details the exact change that would result in the charter.

-Proposition A: Amending the Charter of the City of Victoria by deleting and amending those provisions which are redundant of state law, duplicative of other sections of the Charter or otherwise unnecessary for placement in the Charter, and to provide clarity.
+Proposition A: Amending the Charter of the City of Victoria to provide clarity by deleting and amending those provisions which are redundant of state law, duplicative of other sections of the Charter or otherwise unnecessary for placement in the Charter.

-Proposition B: Amending the Charter of the City of Victoria by deletion and revision to require and ensure compliance with state law.
+Proposition B: Amending the Charter of the City of Victoria for compliance with state law.

-Proposition C: Amending the Charter of the City of Victoria to provide that all current and future elected officials are ineligible to serve in the same office for a period of one year after serving four (4) consecutive elected terms in that office.
+Proposition C: Amending the Charter of the City of Victoria to provide that all elected officials are ineligible to serve in the same office for a period of one year after serving four (4) consecutive elected terms in that office.

 Proposition D: Amending the Charter of the City of Victoria to provide that the City Council may, upon a vacancy occurring on Council with less than 180 days remaining on the term, leave a position vacant, appoint a new Council Member to fill such vacancy for the remaining 180 days, or call a special election to fill the vacancy.

-Proposition E: Amending the Charter of the City of Victoria authorizing leases or concessions of parkland be conducted consistent with the requirements of state law.
+Proposition E: Amending the Charter of the City of Victoria to authorize leases or conveyances of parkland be conducted consistent with the requirements of state law.

-Proposition F: Amending the Charter of the City of Victoria to provide that if the Mayor and Mayor Pro-Tem are absent, sick, or unable to perform the duties of office, the most senior member of City Council shall perform the duties of Mayor.
+Proposition F: Amending the Charter of the City of Victoria to provide that if the Mayor and Mayor Pro Tempore are absent, sick, or unable to perform the duties of office, the most senior member of City Council shall perform the duties of Mayor.

-Proposition G: Amending the Charter of the City of Victoria to provide that a Mayor Pro-Tem shall be a elected by the City Council at the first regular City Council meeting following each regular City election.
+Proposition G: Amending the Charter of the City of Victoria to provide that a Mayor Pro Tempore shall be elected by the City Council at the first regular City Council meeting following each regular City election.

-Proposition H: Amending the Charter of the City of Victoria to provide that all adopted ordinances and the City’s code shall published on the City’s website and electronically respectively.
+Proposition H: Amending the Charter of the City of Victoria to provide that all adopted ordinances and the City’s code shall published electronically and on the City’s website.

 Proposition I: Amending the Charter of the City of Victoria to provide that all assistant city attorneys are to be appointed and removed by the City Attorney.